 As any writer will tell you, there’s nothing more intimidating than a blank page.
 But in my experience, I find an exciting challenge to it that is unlike anything else.
 It’s nothing a little coffee can’t help, either.

-I’m also a regular contributor to South Bay Magazine, where I cover local happenings that have included inspiring businesses, personal triumphs, and celebrated figures.
+I’m a regular contributor to South Bay Magazine, where I cover local happenings that have included inspiring businesses, personal triumphs, and celebrated figures.
 My work has also appeared in Dwell Magazine, Westways, Where Los Angeles, Thrillist, and the Easy Reader, among other publications.
-I also edited the Reach Up blog during the 2015 Special Olympics World Games.
+I edited the Reach Up blog during the 2015 Special Olympics World Games, too.